Android TV: Introduction and How It Works

 We know about Android smartphones, we know about Android tablets and laptops.
 But people are beginning to talk about Android TV, and we really want to know what this new technology is all about.

-And you would also want the ability to download the best of applications and utilities that have now become available in today’s television technology.
+And you would also want the ability to download the best applications and utilities that have now become available in today’s television technology.

 When you hear about Android TV, you already can guess that Google has a hand in it (Of course, they own the Android technology).

-Android television has so much in common with other smart TV Solutions.
-However, it boasts of some specific features that make it different from every other thing you have heard of or ever seen when it comes to TV technology.
+However, it boasts some specific features that make it different from everything you have heard of or ever seen regarding TV technology.

-What is android TV?
+What is Android TV?

 Nonetheless, this description does not give the right information about what sets Android TV apart from other smart televisions.